-Summary: Mr D complains the Council delayed works to a dropped kerb in 2017.
-The Ombudsman has found evidence of fault, including delay, by the Council.
-He has upheld the complaint and completed the investigation because the Council agrees to the recommended actions including paying Mr D financial redress.
+Summary: Miss D complains the Council delayed processing her application to remove a disabled parking bay so she could have a dropped kerb installed.
+The Ombudsman has found evidence of fault by the Council.
+He has upheld the complaint and completed the investigation because the Council agrees to the recommended actions including a time and trouble payment.

 Summary: Mr X complained the Council charged him an added fee to pay for parking using his bank card.
 He said this was an unlawful surcharge.
 The Ombudsman has discontinued his investigation.
 This is because it is unlikely we would find fault, the injustice to Mr X is not significant, and we cannot achieve the outcome Mr X wants.